Bylaws and Code of Conduct

 (c) without the consent of the Council the member holds an office of profit under the Society, or

-(d) being interested in any contract with the Society the member fails to disclose the nature of his personal or significant material interest, or
+(d) being interested in any contract with the Society the member fails to disclose the nature of their personal or significant material interest, or

-(e) the member becomes bankrupt or makes any arrangement or composition with his creditors generally, or
+(e) the member becomes bankrupt or makes any arrangement or composition with their creditors generally, or

 (f) a Receiver of the member’s assets is appointed by the Court of Protection, or